 The Sales Process – A Step By Step Guide

 Over the years, I’ve trained thousands of Sales Professionals and Business Owners, and I often find the same thing missing in their sales approach – they’re missing a sales process.

-They usually ‘wing it’, and are missing a sales process.
+They usually ‘wing it’, and aren’t follow a step by step structure.

-By sales process, is mean a systematic system to give them consistent results.
+By sales process, I mean a systematic system to give you consistent results.

 Many people tend to follow ‘instinct’, or just do what feels right at the time.